 On such kinds of sites, one will leave minimum setbacks of 4ft on all three sides and 6ft to 8 ft towards the road.
 The FAR for 2400 sq ft considering at 1.75 one can easily build 4200 sq ft.

 The FAR can increase if the plot is facing a 60ft road.
 Building a Duplex house can have a built-up area of around 3800 to 7000 sq ft is mentioned below.

 DUPLEX HOUSE of G+3/G+4 /G+2/G+1 Floors Construction Cost : Rs 69lacs to Rs 1.30cr:

 BUA: 3800 sq ft to 7800 sq ft

-(Below requirements are optional can be planned according to Budget)
+(Below requirements are optional and can be planned according to the Budget)

 Third Floor: Terrace garden or Planter boxes + GYM area of 500 sq ft + Open bar counter with seating Deck + BBQ area + Semi-covered Jacuzzi or Steam sauna room + Solar provision.

 RENTAL HOUSES / APARTMENTS G+1/G+4/G+2/G+3 Floors Building Cost : Rs 85lacs to Rs 1.90 cr: